Erixian/password_manager_C/README.md

+PASSWORD MANAGER PROJECT

 ---
+Hi!

-I’m currently working on a password manager as a personal project.
-The primary goal is to learn as much as possible through the process.
+I'm new to programmin, and I’m currently working on a password manager as a personal project (my first one).
+The primary goal is to learn as much as possible through the process about C, data structure and some criptography.
 While the project is still a work in progress, I’d like to share some details on how to run (or recompile) the code for this specific project.

 ### Key Notes About the Project: